slabstech/so-simple-theme/index.md

-To get full itinerary and discount vouchers to use at our community partners
+Utilise discount vouchers to use at our community partners

 * Rs 50 off at purchases of Rs.
 500+